Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Information Assimilation

-To summarize, we are solving an information gathering problem where the spatiotemporal information to be collected is modeled using a Gaussian Process.
-To define a suitable coverage algorithm, we require a method to quantify the value of taking a measurement at some robot position $x_r \in \Dcal$ on the information gain at all points $p \in \Dcal$.
-This is captured by the clarity dynamics, i.e., the relationship that quantifies the rate of information gain as: \eqn{ \dot q = S(x_r, p) (1 - q(t, p))^2 - W(p) q(t, p)^2, } The key function is $S$, as defined in \eqref{eqn:S}.
-Notice that only the first term $S(x_r, p)$ is controllable, since it is the only term that depends on the robot's position $x_r$.
+To summarize, in this information-gathering problem the spatiotemporal information to be collected is modeled using a \ac{GP}.
+To define a suitable coverage algorithm, we need to quantify the value of taking a measurement at some robot state $x \in \Xcal$ on the clarity gain at any other position $p \in \Dcal$.
+This is captured by the clarity dynamics~\eqref{eqn:S}.
+The key functions are $S$, the sensing function, and $W$, the decay function.
+Notice only $S(x, p)$ is controllable since it is the only term in~\eqref{eqn:S} that depends on the robot's state $x$.